siphemkngwn/hy/python-example-2023/README.md

 These scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

-## How do I train, save, load, and run my model?
+## How do I train, save, load, and run my model for getting leaderboard metrics on a dummy test set?

 To train and save your models, please edit the `train_challenge_model` function in the `team_code.py` script.
 Please do not edit the input or output arguments of the `train_challenge_model` function.